Privacy, Social Networking Sites, and the Canadian Approach:

 As part of her mandate of ensuring organizations comply with their privacy obligations under PIPEDA, the Privacy Commissioner regularly receives complaints from individuals who feel their privacy rights have been compromised, including complaints against SNSs.
 One notable example of an investigation under PIPEDA involving a SNS is the OPC’s investigation into a number of allegations made against the popular SNS, Facebook.

-The OPC’s Investigation Into Facebook Top of page Table of contents
+The OPC’s Investigation Into Facebook

 In May 2008, representatives of the Canadian Internet Policy and Public Interest Clinic (“CIPPIC”) filed a multi-faceted complaint with the OPC against Facebook on a range of topics, including default privacy settings, collection and use of users’ personal information for advertising purposes, disclosure of users’ personal information to third-party application developers, and collection and use of non-users’ personal information.
 Following an investigation that lasted nearly a year, Assistant Privacy Commissioner Elizabeth Denham issued a preliminary report of findings, which contained a number of recommendations for Facebook.
 Following Facebook’s response to this preliminary report, the Assistant Commissioner released her final report of findings, which represented the culmination of the OPC’s investigation and consultations with Facebook in respect of the CIPPIC complaint.Footnote 27